lyokha/nginx-haskell-module/README.md

 *System.IO.Unsafe*).
 There is nothing bad about that in this particular case: internally higher level API regex functions like *(=~)* and *match* do all the same.

+You may notice that function *jSONListOfIntsTakeN* is not safe too because of using of *B.tail* in it.
+However the way it is used in nginx rules gives a guarantee that the argument of *B.tail* will always have at least the *vertical bar* character (*|*) at its head.

 See also
 --------